 – Documented responses from previous DOT- regulated employers.

-• Entry Level Driver Training Certificate – All drivers are required to receive training under this rule with required certification by the motor carrier.
+– Documentation if the employee held no previous DOT-regulated positions. – 49 CFR 391.23 (a) (1) and (b) - Entry Level Driver Training Certificate – All drivers are required to receive training under this rule with required certification by the motor carrier.
 All drivers with less than one (1) year of commercial driving experience are required to complete training, which must be provided by the motor carrier.
 Retain for life of employment + 3 years after termination.
 Topics:

 (a) Driver Qualification, Medical Examinations, Drug/Alcohol Testing